lmaccherone/documentdb-lumenize/README.md

 * Automatically send back an additional output with just an array for the one metric specified by a simple groupBy.
 * Syntactic sugar for single-metric pivot table.
 Note, a pivot table is just a two-dimensional cube, so you can do them now.
 It just might be nice to have a convenient way for simple aggregations.
-* Allow for parameterization of filterQuery
+* Example code for .NET usage
 * deriveFieldsOnOutput/Input functionality using string function names.
 * A way to specify a slice, min, max, etc. as the output.
 This would be especially useful for folks who are not using node.js where they can simply reload the savedCube locally to get that functionality.
 * Maybe a C# version of the client-side functionality that I now have by using the full Lumenize.OLAPCube.